-(Mark One)

-$\mathbf{X}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2023

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to

-> Commission File Number: 001-39594

-Spruce Biosciences, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization) 611 Gateway Boulevard, Suite 740

-South San Francisco, California

-(Address of principal executive offices)

-Identification No.) 94080

-(I.R.S.
-Employer

-(Zip Code)

-Registrant's telephone number, including area code: (415) 655-4168

-Securities registered pursuant to Section 12(b) of the Act:

-Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share SPRB Nasdaq Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$

-Emerging growth company $\boxtimes$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵 As of August 10, 2023, the registrant had 40,710,692 shares of common stock, \$0.0001 par value per share, outstanding.
+(Mark , 42.02.42(1) 07.400.4 QUARTERLY REPORT PURSUANT TO SECTION OF 1934 For the quar ended September 30, 2 DR 023 TO ANCITION DEPOST BURGUANT TO CECTION C EVCHANCE ACT OF 1034 TRANSITION REPORT PURSUANT TO SECTION For the transition S EXCHANGE ACT OF 1934 - to Number: 001-39594 Spruc e Rins ciences, In)C as specified in its char - Delaware 81-2154263 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 611 Gateway Boulevard, Suite 740 ŕ South San Francisco, California (Address of principal executive offices) 94080 (Zip Code) ne number, ir ncluding area code: (41 ' • ' Secur ities registered pursuant to Section 12(b) of the Act: Tra ding Title of each class bol(s) Name of each exchar nge on which registered Common Stock, par value \$0.0001 per share SF PRB Nasdaq Globa al Select Market Indicate by check mark whether the registrant (1) has filed a g the preceding 12 months (or for such shorter period that the repast 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted lation S-T ($\S 232.405$ of this chapter) during the preceding 12 rNo $\ \square$ Indicate by check mark whether the registrant is a large accelerated ging growth company.
+See the definitions of "large accelerated 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting co ompany \boxtimes Emerging growth co ompany \boxtimes revise If an emerging growth company, indicate by check mark if the differential accounting standards provided pursuant to Section extended transition perio d for complying with any new or Indicate by check mark whether the registrant is a shell com.
+As of November 9, 2023, the registrant had 40,710,692 share - : No ⊠ i